piero-vic/pierolescano.com/src/pages/blog/building_a_metronome_react_vs_alpine.md

 components.

 In this article I'm going to compare React and Alpine by building a simple [metronome](https://en.wikipedia.org/wiki/Metronome).
-And since this website is built with [Astro](https://astro.build/), I can use the partial hydration feature to show both components in action.
+Keep in mind that this is not going to be the best implementation.
+A better approach would be to use the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), but we're going to keep it simple for now.
+Our main goal is to use the two frameworks.

 ## React